 And it’s especially easy to criticise the people we are closest to and care about the most.
 So equipping people with a better self-awareness practice when it comes to conflict can even carry benefits into their life outside of the workplace.

 Our needs are part of our personal story.
 But the old saying is that there are two sides to every story.
 And both are different from fact.

 Someone having a strong opinion isn’t a problem if you also like a bit of debate and passion in discussion.
 But it is if you feel dominated and unable to make your case in the moment.

 Here is my profile, alongside the profile of a colleague I work closely with most days:

 myFacet5 lets me see our similarity and our contrasts visually mapped out.
-This can give a useful hint of which Factors to focus on - in our case – a fairly large difference in Will, and a bit of a difference in Control too.
+This can give a useful hint of which Factors to focus on.
+In our case – a fairly large difference in Will, and a noticable difference in Control too.

 That insight alone can probably be attached to most of our niggles and clashes.